MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/Update-MgSiteListContentType.md

     - `[Position <Int32?>]`: Specifies the position in which the Content Type appears in the selection UI.
   - `[ParentId <String>]`: The unique identifier of the content type.
   - `[PropagateChanges <Boolean?>]`: If true, any changes made to the content type will be pushed to inherited content types and lists that implement the content type.
-  - `[ReadOnly <Boolean?>]`: If true, the content type cannot be modified unless this value is first set to false.
+  - `[ReadOnly <Boolean?>]`: If true, the content type can't be modified unless this value is first set to false.
-  - `[Sealed <Boolean?>]`: If true, the content type cannot be modified by users or through push-down operations.
+  - `[Sealed <Boolean?>]`: If true, the content type can't be modified by users or through push-down operations.
 Only site collection administrators can seal or unseal content types.

 BASETYPES <IMicrosoftGraphContentType[]>: The collection of content types that are ancestors of this content type.
   - `[Id <String>]`: Read-only.
   - `[AssociatedHubsUrls <String[]>]`: List of canonical URLs for hub sites with which this content type is associated to.
-This will contain all hubsites where this content type is queued to be enforced or is already enforced.
+This will contain all hub sites where this content type is queued to be enforced or is already enforced.
 Enforcing a content type means that the content type will be applied to the lists in the enforced sites.
   - `[Base <IMicrosoftGraphContentType>]`: contentType
   - `[BaseTypes <IMicrosoftGraphContentType[]>]`: The collection of content types that are ancestors of this content type.
-  - `[ColumnLinks <IMicrosoftGraphColumnLink[]>]`: The collection of columns that are required by this content type
+  - `[ColumnLinks <IMicrosoftGraphColumnLink[]>]`: The collection of columns that are required by this content type.
     - `[Id <String>]`: Read-only.
     - `[Name <String>]`: The name of the column  in this content type.
   - `[ColumnPositions <IMicrosoftGraphColumnDefinition[]>]`: Column order information in a content type.